When UCSF Can Serve as IRB of Record

 Federally funded studies at grant stage

-As part of the new common rule and the NIH single IRB mandate, all domestic multi-site research studies are required to use a single IRB.
-You will need to consult with the UCSF IRB to determine which institution should serve as the IRB of Record before submitting your proposal.
-Please fill out this form as soon as possible and email it to [email protected].
-You will be contacted for a consultation.
+As part of the revised Common Rule and the NIH Single IRB (sIRB) policy, all domestic multi-site research studies are generally required to use a single IRB.
+Before submitting your proposal, consult with the UCSF IRB to determine which institution should serve as the IRB of Record.

-Examples of the most common federal funders: NIH (all institutes), DoD, DoJ, AHRQ, CDC, etc.
+Examples of common federal funding agencies that require a single IRB include the NIH (all institutes), DoD, DoJ, AHRQ, CDC, and others.

 All other studies

-If you would like UCSF to act as the IRB of Record for a site in your study, please fill out this Request Form.
+If you would like UCSF to serve as the IRB of Record for a site participating in your study, please complete this Reliance request form.

 Considerations for serving as the IRB of record